-Within the rating-contingent limit, credit exposures (of a non-capital nature and net of any allowances for impairment) to nonbank connected persons shall not exceed 15% of the banking group's Tier 1 capital.
+Within the rating-contingent limit, credit exposures to non-bank connected persons must not exceed 15 percent of the banking group's tier 1 capital at the end of each working day at all times.

-For the purposes of this condition of registration, compliance with the rating-contingent connected exposure limit is determined in accordance with the Reserve Bank of New Zealand document entitled "Connected Exposures Policy" (BS8) dated October 2021.
+For the purposes of this condition of registration, compliance with the rating-contingent connected exposure limit is determined in accordance with the Reserve Bank of New Zealand document entitled "Connected Exposures Policy" (BS8) dated October 2023.